Azure/terraform-azurerm-avm-res-network-virtualnetwork/README.md

 <!-- BEGIN_TF_DOCS -->
 # Azure Verified Module for Azure Virtual Networks

-This module provides a generic way to create and manage Azure Virtual Networks (vNet) and their associated resources.
+This module provides a generic way to create and manage Azure Virtual Networks (vNets) and their associated resources.

 ## Resources Created

 -Azure Virtual Network (vNet): A virtual network with the specified configurations.

 -Subnets: Subnets within the created virtual network.

 -Network Security Group Association: Associates Network Security Groups to the created subnets.

 -Route Table Association: Associates Route Tables to the created subnets.